syncthing/syncthing/dev/device-ids.rst

    any local announcements the global discovery server will be queried for an address.

-Once we have and address and port a TCP connection is established and a TLS handshake performed.
+Once we have an address and port a TCP connection is established and a TLS handshake performed.
 As part of the handshake both devices present their certificates.
-Once the handshake has completed and the peer certificate is known, the following steps are performed.
+Once the handshake has completed and the peer certificate is known, the following steps are performed:

 #.
-Calculate the remote device ID by using the process above on the
+Calculate the remote device ID by processing the received certificate as above.
-   received certificate.

 #.
 Weed out a few possible misconfigurations - i.e. if the device ID is
    that of the local device or of a device we already have an active